LinkedIn Guide7 Steps to Winning Business Through LinkedIn

 Content pillars help keep your messaging consistent and they make content creation that bit easier.

-Think about the core services you offer and then think about the key related topics that you would love your known to be linked to.
+Think about the core services you offer and then think about the key related topics that you would want your name and business to be linked to.
 5 or 6 will usually give you a good mix.

 Try and find a few pillars where your views go against the grain and set you apart from others.